Cirrhosis: Grading

 The severity of cirrhosis is commonly classified with the Child–Pugh score (also known as the Child–Pugh–Turcotte score).
 This system was devised in 1964 by Child and Turcotte, and modified in 1973 by Pugh and others.
 It was first established to determine who would benefit from elective surgery for portal decompression.
 This scoring system uses multiple lab values including bilirubin, albumin, and INR.
 The presence of ascites and severity of encephalopathy is also included in the scoring.
-Patients are classified into class A, B, or C. Class A has a favorable prognosis while class C is at high risk of death.
+The classification system includes class A, B, or C. Class A has a favorable prognosis while class C is at high risk of death.

 The Child-Pugh score is a validated predictor of mortality after a major surgery.
-For example, Child class A patients have a 10% mortality rate and Child class B patients have a 30% mortality rate while Child class C patients have a 70 to 80% mortality rate after abdominal surgery.
+For example, Child class A patients have a 10% mortality rate and Child class B patients have a 30% mortality rate while Child class C patients have a 70–80% mortality rate after abdominal surgery.
 Elective surgery is usually reserved for those in Child class A patients.
-There is an increased risk for child class B individuals and they may require medical optimization.
+There is an increased risk for Child class B individuals, and they may require medical optimization.
 Overall, it is not recommended for Child class C patients to undergo elective surgery.

-In the past, the Child-Pugh classification was used to determine patients who were candidates for a liver transplant.
+In the past, the Child-Pugh classification was used to determine people who were candidates for a liver transplant.
 Child-Pugh class B is usually an indication for evaluation for transplant.
 However, there were many issues when applying this score to liver transplant eligibility.
 Thus, the MELD score was created.

 The Model for End-Stage Liver Disease (MELD) score was later developed and approved in 2002.
 It was approved by the United Network for Organ Sharing (UNOS) as a way to determine the allocation of liver transplants to awaiting people in the United States.
 It is also used as a validated survival predictor of cirrhosis, alcoholic hepatitis, acute liver failure, and acute hepatitis.
 The variables included bilirubin, INR, creatinine, and dialysis frequency.
 In 2016, sodium was added to the variables and the score is often referred to as MELD-Na.

-MELD-Plus is a further risk score to assess severity of chronic liver disease.
+MELD-Plus is a further risk score to assess the severity of chronic liver disease.
 It was developed in 2017 as a result of a collaboration between Massachusetts General Hospital and IBM.
 Nine variables were identified as effective predictors for 90-day mortality after a discharge from a cirrhosis-related hospital admission.
 The variables include all Model for End-Stage Liver Disease (MELD)'s components, as well as sodium, albumin, total cholesterol, white blood cell count, age, and length of stay.

 The hepatic venous pressure gradient (difference in venous pressure between incoming and outgoing blood to the liver) also determines the severity of cirrhosis, although it is hard to measure.
 A value of 16 mm or more means a greatly increased risk of death.